astronomer/docs/learn/airflow-openlineage.md

 ##### Getting Started

-The shortest path to reliable lineage from Airflow using OpenLineage is via the official [OpenLineage Airflow Provider](https://airflow.apache.org/docs/apache-airflow-providers-openlineage/stable/index.html).
+The shortest path to reliable lineage from Airflow using OpenLineage is via the official [OpenLineage Apache Airflow® Provider](https://airflow.apache.org/docs/apache-airflow-providers-openlineage/stable/index.html).
 Many operators are supported, and more are being added regularly.
 You can find a list of currently supported operators in the [Provider documentation](https://airflow.apache.org/docs/apache-airflow-providers-openlineage/stable/supported_classes.html).
 You won't have to modify your DAGs to start emitting lineage, but some basic configuration is necessary &ndash; specifically, installing a package and setting up a transport.
 The latter can be done via an environment variable.
 For more details about configuring the Provider, see the [user guide](https://airflow.apache.org/docs/apache-airflow-providers-openlineage/stable/guides/user.html).

 :::note